sevyharris/MonteCoffee/documentation/tutorials/coox.rst

 Define sites and system
 ----------------------------

 One site is defined for each surface atom using an :class:`Ase.Atoms` object.
 We are using the :class:`ase.build` class to construct our (111) surface.
 It consists of only one layer, because its only purpose is to simplify the site-connectivity set-up.
-Therefor, the used lattice-parameter is also not related to any results of density functional theory calculations or experiments.
+Therefore, the used lattice-parameter is also not related to any results of density functional theory calculations or experiments.
 Thus starting with an empty list of sites we construct a :math:`10x10` surface consisting of 100 atoms:

 .. code-block:: python